mazur-amazdev/Observable/README.md

 }
 ```

-For having a useful observer we need someone that wants to emit via the defined subject
+For having a useful observer we need someone that wants to emit via the defined subject.

 ```dart
 /// the counter emitter